Cross My Hart

 Many important family events have happened here, including my daughter’s wedding which was held in the lower meadow.
 Six generations of Bassetts and two generations of Kells have loved this, our spiritual home.
 For reasons of distance and poor health, neither my brother nor I could be with you this afternoon.
 Yet I’m sure I speak for Bob as well as myself when I say that this is a most happy occasion for us.
 We can now be assured that our beloved piece of Hartland will be protected forever in its natural state, and that in the future others will be able to enjoy it as well.

-Two land trust properties, two touching essays by progeny of the donors.
+Two land conservancy properties, two touching essays by progeny of the donors.
 Perhaps Hartland is far more magical than I’ve given it credit for?

 After completing the little loop, it was back out to complete the larger Mill District loop.
 As I mentioned, this western edge of the property abuts an Audubon property.
 For now, I simply followed the blazes to the beaver pond.